NAppazeller/School_District_Analysis2/README.md

   * The overall school district scores and passing weights were negatively impacted.
 The percentage of students with passing math, passing reading and overall passing scores decreased by –0.2%, -0.3% and -0.1%, respectively.

-  * Thomas High School scores and passing weights were negatively impacted.
+  * Scores and passing weights for Thomas High School specifically were negatively impacted.
 The percentage of students with passing math, passing reading and overall passing scores decreased by -01%, -0.3%, and -0.3%, respectively.

   * Scores related to school with populations the 1,000-2,000 range were negatively impacted.
 The average math score for schools with a student population of 1,000-2,000 students decreased by <-0.1%.
 While the percent passing math, reading and overall decreased by <-0.1%, -0.1 and -0.1, respectively.